datalad-handbook/book/docs/basics/101-5-install.rst

 Note that any data that is already retrieved (one book) is not downloaded again.
-Datalad summarizes the outcome of the execution of ``get`` in the end and informs that one file was ``notneeded`` and the retrieval of the other files was ``ok``.
+Datalad summarizes the outcome of the execution of ``get`` in the end and informs that the download of one file was ``notneeded`` and the retrieval of the other files was ``ok``.

-You have now experienced how easy it is to share data with DataLad.
+You have now experienced how easy it is to obtain shared data with DataLad.
-Moreover, beyond simply sharing the *data* in the dataset, when sharing or installing a DataLad dataset, all copies also include the datasets *history*.
+But beyond simply sharing the *data* in the dataset, when sharing or installing a DataLad dataset, all copies also include the datasets *history*.

-For example, we can find out who created with dataset in the first place (the output shows an excerpt):
+For example, we can find out who created the dataset in the first place (the output shows an excerpt):

 .. runrecord:: _examples/DL-101-5-7